 We face increased legal, accounting, administrative and other costs and expenses as a public company that we did not incur as a private company.
 The Sarbanes-Oxley Act, including the requirements of Section 404, as well as rules and regulations subsequently implemented by the SEC, the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 and the rules and regulations promulgated and to be promulgated thereunder, the PCAOB and the securities exchanges, impose additional reporting and other obligations on public companies.
 Compliance with public company requirements will increase costs and make certain activities more time-consuming.
 A number of those requirements require us to carry out activities we have not done previously.
 In addition, we will incur expenses associated with SEC reporting requirements.
 Furthermore, if any issues in complying with those requirements are identified (for example, if the auditors identify a material weakness or significant deficiency in our internal control over financial reporting), we could incur additional costs rectifying those issues, and the existence of those issues could adversely affect our reputation or investor perceptions of it.
 It may also be more expensive to obtain director and officer liability insurance.
-Risks associated with our status as a public company may make it more difficult to attract and regulations will increase legal and financial compliance costs and the costs of related legal, accounting and administrative activities.
+Risks associated with our status as a public company may make it more difficult to attract and retain qualified persons to serve on our board of directors or as executive officers.
+The additional reporting and other obligations imposed by these rules and regulations will increase legal and financial compliance costs and the costs of related legal, accounting and administrative activities.
 These increased costs will require us to divert a significant amount of money that could otherwise be used to expand the business and achieve strategic objectives.
 Advocacy efforts by stockholders and third parties may also prompt additional changes in governance and reporting requirements, which could further increase costs.